 - To establish human immune system (HIS) patient-derived xenograft (PDX) models from pre-treatment biopsies to a) analyze change in immune cell profiles HIS PDX models using the same techniques as described for corresponding patients, above and b) correlate response to pembrolizumab-containing therapy in patients and HIS PDX.

-After completion of study treatment, patients are followed up at 30 days, every 9 weeks until disease progression or start of new anti-cancer therapy, and then every 12 weeks thereafter.
+After completion of study treatment, patients are followed up at 30 days, every 9 weeks until disease progression, start of new anti-cancer therapy, death, or end of the study whichever comes first

-Microsatellite Stable Mismatch Repair Protein Proficient Stage III Colorectal Cancer AJCC v7 Stage IIIB Colorectal Cancer AJCC v7 Stage IIIC Colorectal Cancer AJCC v7 Stage IV Colorectal Cancer AJCC v7 Stage IVA Colorectal Cancer AJCC v7 Stage IVB Colorectal Cancer AJCC v7 Colorectal Neoplasms Bevacizumab Pembrolizumab Antineoplastic Agents, Immunological Capecitabine Endothelial Growth Factors Antibodies Immunoglobulins Antibodies, Monoclonal Laboratory Biomarker Analysis
+Microsatellite Stable Mismatch Repair Protein Proficient Stage III Colorectal Cancer AJCC v7 Stage IIIB Colorectal Cancer AJCC v7 Stage IIIC Colorectal Cancer AJCC v7 Stage IV Colorectal Cancer AJCC v7 Stage IVA Colorectal Cancer AJCC v7 Stage IVB Colorectal Cancer AJCC v7 Colorectal Neoplasms Bevacizumab Antineoplastic Agents, Immunological Pembrolizumab Capecitabine Endothelial Growth Factors Antibodies Immunoglobulins Antibodies, Monoclonal Immunoglobulin G Laboratory Biomarker Analysis

 You can join if…